M0nk3yy/RWE/README.md

-# Revised Weapons & Equipment
+# Revised Weapons & Equipment for 5e

 This module has several goals: